copilot-emacs/copilot.el/README.md

 Attach extra context for the next message with `copilot-chat-add-file-reference` (`C-c C-f`) or `copilot-chat-add-region-reference`; `copilot-chat-clear-references` drops anything pending.

-The chat buffer's header line shows at a glance whether Agent or Ask mode is active, which model answers, and in agent mode how many tools are available.
+The chat buffer's header line shows at a glance which mode is active (Agent, InlineAgent, Ask, or a selected custom mode), which model answers, and for an agent-kind mode how many tools are available.
 Set `copilot-chat-show-status-header` to `nil` to hide it; the setting is read when the chat buffer is created, so it takes effect for new chat buffers.

+Beyond the `copilot-chat-use-agent-mode` toggle (which flips between plain Agent and Ask), `M-x copilot-chat-select-mode` lets you pick any mode the server reports: the built-in `Ask`, `Agent`, and `InlineAgent`, plus any custom project modes. `InlineAgent` is an agent-kind mode with a restricted tool set aimed at inline editing, so tool-call confirmation, tool registration, and the tool count in the header apply to it just as they do to `Agent`.
+The choice takes effect on the next new conversation, since the mode is fixed when a conversation is created; until you pick one, `copilot-chat-use-agent-mode` still decides between Agent and Ask.

 When a turn finishes and you have looked away from the chat, copilot.el raises a desktop notification so you don't have to keep watching it stream.
 It fires only if the turn took at least `copilot-chat-notify-after-seconds` (10 by default, `nil` disables it) and the chat buffer is not the one in your selected window.
 The backend prefers D-Bus, falls back to `osascript` on macOS, and to a plain `message` elsewhere; override it via `copilot-chat-notify-function`.